SkyStar-modules/Stowrage/docs/docs.md

 const data = new Stowrage({
   name: "some name", // name of the Stowrage
-  filePath: ".", // optionally you can save the Stowrage by having both filePath and name selected
+  saveToDisk: true, // allow's you to save to disk
   maxEntries: 5, // max entries allowed in the Stowrage, automatically discard the oldest entry });
 ```